 The Competency Based Instrument Rating

-This is a new training route to the full EASA instrument rating.
+This is a new training route to gain the full EASA instrument rating.
 The Flight training is tailored to the individual needs of the student to ‘fill the gaps’ between existing competancy and that required for test by a CAA allocated examiner..
 The time taken and training required will vary widely with each pilot.
 The scope of theory knowledge has also been reduced by half.

 Applicants must hold an EASA PPL or CPL before starting the course, along with 50 hours of PIC cross country time is also required along with suitable English language proficiency.

 Prior to applying for the licence rating, you will need a current EASA Class 1 or Class 2 Medical with the extra aural hearing test.

 A night rating is needed if the IR is to be valid at night.